-You must go into the Ride with GPS app on your iPhone to complete the process.
+You must open the Ride with GPS app on your iPhone to complete the process.

-The turn-by-turn Voice Navigation in conjunction with notifications on the Apple Watch.
-Your iPhone will play the cue, but you can also reference the cue on your watch within the app or as a watch notification.
+You can use turn-by-turn Voice Navigation in conjunction with notifications on the Apple Watch.
+Audible cues will be played by your iPhone, but you can also reference the cue on your watch, either within the app or as a watch notification.

 If you are not seeing the Ride with GPS app on your Apple Watch, there are two ways you can get it installed.

 A. Make sure you have the latest version of Ride with GPS on you iPhone via the iTunes App Store.